The Place

 ...and its Inhabitants

-Le Vatout has been a Bed & Breakfast for ages, but much like its new owners, it recently reinvented itself.
+Le Vatout has been a Bed & Breakfast since the early nineties, but much like its new owners, it recently reinvented itself.

 Le Vatout | 218 Kaler's Corner | Waldoboro, ME 04572 | (207) 832-5150 | info@levatout.com